mariana0412/TaskManager_Gradle/README.md

 ./gradlew build
 4. Run the following command to execute the task that checks the existence of a config properties file:
 ./gradlew checkConfigPropertiesFile
+5. Run the following command to copy the generated Javadoc files from multiple modules to a combined directory (TaskManager_Gradle/build/combinedJavadoc):
+./gradlew copyJavadoc
-5. Run the following command to execute the custom build task:
+6. Run the following command to execute the custom build task:
 ./gradlew myBuildTask

 Make sure you have Gradle installed on your system or use the Gradle wrapper included in the project repository.